Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

-In order to be able to capture the above, we created a list of keywords that capture different terminology of the user rights and principles and used it in a subsequent keyword-based search within the issues text to answer RQ2 (\emph{Rights/principles keywords creation} step in~\figurename~\ref{fig:methodological-process}).
+In order to be able to capture the above, we created a list of keywords that capture different terminology of the user rights and principles and used it in a subsequent keyword-based search within the issues text to answer RQ1.
 For the keywords creation, we began with a published list from our prior work containing variations of GDPR, CCPA and CPRA user rights~\citep{kapitsaki2025evolution,kapitsaki2025github_privacy_commits}.
 The list had been created relying on prior experience of the authors on privacy policies analysis~\citep{kapitsaki2023privacy,kounoudes2024right} and on related work in that area~\citep{tesfay2018privacyguide}.
 In the current work, we expanded the list following text mining practices~\citep{krippendorff2018content}, considering the different terminology that we found in issues during the initial stages of the current work and all manual investigation of issues that we performed (e.g., \emph{Manual verification \& Precision calculation} step in~\figurename~\ref{fig:methodological-process}).
 The process was performed in iterations and was continuously refined with new keywords added during the whole process of dataset filtering and manual verification every time a different mention of a user right was encountered.
 This process of adding new keywords was performed by the two authors that undertook the data curation part of the methodology until the final version of the keywords was produced (both experienced researchers in empirical Software Engineering).
-As our aim was to produce a rich list of keywords, no intercoder agreement was calculated.